-- A. We hear the candidate's question (17). "'Good teacher,' he asked, 'what must I do to inherit eternal life?'"
+Next we see our man.
+Verse 18 states, "A certain ruler asked him, 'Good teacher, what must I do to inherit eternal life?'"
 What a question!-how to have eternal life.
-And what a prospect for the kingdom!
-This fellow is a seeker!
-We learn three things about him from the text.
-First... - 1.
-He is respectful.
+And what a candidate for the kingdom!-a ruler.

+We learn three things about this individual from the text.
+First...

+A. He is respectful.
 He addresses Jesus with respect, "Good Teacher" (or, "Good Master," in the KJV).
 His name is not given.
 His status is.
-Verse 22 indicates he's rich.
-Luke's account says he's a ruler.
-Matthew's parallel reveals he's young (19:20).
+Verse 23 says he's rich.
+Verse 18 says he's a ruler.
+Matthew's account reveals he's young (19:20).

-Apparently, he was a young Jewish religious leader, possibly a ruler of the synagogue.
+Apparently, he was a Jewish religious leader, possibly a ruler of the synagogue.
 There he is, a respectful man who had everything.
 He's devout, young, wealthy, highly respected, and influential.
 Not a bad catch for the kingdom!

-2. He is spiritual.
+B. He is spiritual.
 What's his request?
 He wants to know about eternal life.
 He's not a materialist (at least not on the surface).
 He feels a need in his life.
 He wants to be right with God.
 He wants to make sure he will not miss out on God's gift of eternal life.

-The text indicates he came running, and in fact, knelt before Jesus.
+The parallel account of Mark 10:17 says he came running, and in fact, knelt before Jesus.
 And unlike Nicodemus, who came by night, this reputable man approached Jesus openly, in broad daylight.
 For a man of his position to ask such a question took great courage.

-3. He is teachable.
+C. He is teachable.
 "What shall I do?" he asks.
 He wants to know.
 He's sincere.
 He's a respectful, spiritual (I use the term with caution), and teachable candidate for the gospel.
 Or is he?